For the love of Toronto, you will want to stop for these tourist attractions

 There’s just something wonderful about wandering down the street and walking into a completely different atmosphere.
 Chinatown at the corner of Spadina and Dundas is like another world.
 Rol San provides the best dim sum you can ask for on this side of the continent.
 And if you’re looking for something completely different, wander into the world of art at Kensington Market and see if you can find Graffiti Alley.
 Where the walls change regularly and the art in Kensington Market is completed or performed right on the street.
 There’s nothing the experience doesn’t offer.

 For the shopaholic:

 As a shopping enthusiast myself, I’m not the biggest fan of malls.
 There’s just something about the huge buildings and indoor atmosphere that just doesn’t do it for me.
 Luckily, Toronto boasts some of the best outdoor shopping.
+It’s for this reason that I love shopping in Toronto.
 Depending on your mood, you can find the different atmosphere of shops in different locations of the city.
 If you’re feeling a like shopping at vintage and indie type shops, take a look at Queen West and West Queen West.
 They have some great selections of stores and store owners who carry the most unique items.
 If you’re looking for your standard big box stores, bright lights, and billboards, head out to Yonge and Dundas Square.
 If you want high class, designer brands, head up to Bloor-Yorkville.